 Regulatory Agreement.
 An agreement between the owner of a qualified Massachusetts project and the Department recorded as an affordable housing restriction under M.G.L. c.
 184 with the registry of deeds or the registry district of the land court in the county where the project is located that requires the project to be operated in accordance with the requirements of 760 CMR 54.00, and M.G.L. c.
 23B, § 3, M.G.L. c.
 62, § 6I and M.G.L. c.
 63, § 31H for not less than 30 years from the expiration date of the compliance period.
 When a qualified donation is being made with respect to a qualified Massachusetts project, the regulatory agreement must be recorded prior to or concurrent with the qualified donation.

 Standard LIHTC.
-Massachusetts low-income housing tax credit other than donation LIHTC
+Massachusetts low-income housing tax credit other than donation LIHTC.
+Standard LIHTC shall include Preservation LIHTC.

 Taxpayer.
 Any person, firm, or other entity subject to the personal income tax under the provisions of M.G.L. c.
 62, or any corporation subject to an excise under the provisions of M.G.L. c.
 63.